Why Go to Golden CO?

 EAT: Bridgewater Grill at the Golden Hotel

-The hotel sits right on the beautiful clear creek, and the restaurant takes advantage of this to the max.
+The Golden Hotel sits right on the beautiful clear creek, and the on-site Bridgewater Grill restaurant takes advantage of this to the max.
 You’ll see kayakers and families splashing in the clean, coursing water.
 The views are phenomenal, the food is good and service is friendly.

 EAT: Locals Recommend